Petrus Johannes Liebenberg: Failure to prevent the Relief of Mafeking

-In May 1900 Liebenberg advanced from Veertien Strome (Warrenton) with at first 300, but finally with 450 men to block 1149 British troops of Colonel B.T.
+In May 1900 Liebenberg advanced from Fourteen Streams (Warrenton) with at first 300, but finally with 450 men to block 1149 British troops of Colonel B.T.
 Mahon, who came from Barkly West to relieve the besieged town of Mafeking.
 Liebenberg's force was composed of the Commandos from Bloemhof and Vryburg, reinforced by Louis Botha from Mafeking and others.
 He occupied a strong position on the ridge at the south bank of the Molopo River near Mafeking, while Boer burgers from Rustenburg en Marico protected the ridge on the north bank waiting for the unsuspecting troops of Mahon to pass in between.
 This plan was supervised by supreme general Koos de la Rey, who arrived at Mafeking on 14 May 1900.
 However, two horses on the north bank of the Molopo bolted under British cannon fire, leading the Rustenburg and Marico burgers there to retreat in a hurry.
 In the following night they left a gap between them through which Mahon could slip through.
-He and his troops entered Mafeking in the early hours of 17 May 1900 ending the 217-day siege.
+With his troops he entered Mafeking in the early hours of 17 May 1900 ending the 217-day siege.

-Slag van Donkerhoek and further actions
+Slag van Donkerhoek

 After the Fall of Pretoria on 5 June 1900 Liebenberg was present at the meeting on the same day of more than 30 Boer commanders in the whiskey distillery of Lewis & Marks at Pienaarspoort, east of Pretoria.
 They decided to continue their struggle and defend the mountain ridge from Wonderboomspoort to Donkerhoek east of Pretoria.
 Liebenberg participated with his Griqualand troops in the lost Battle of Diamond Hill (Slag van Donkerhoek), where Louis Botha ordered a retreat to Bronkhorstspruit on 12 June 1900.

 When president Kruger requested general De la Rey to start another invasion of the Cape Colony, he acquiesced on 2 July 1900 and would be accompanied by the generals Liebenberg, Du Toit, Snyman and Douthwaite for their strong resistance at Donkerhoek.
-Enthused by the Boer victory at Silikaatsnek (Silkaatsnek) near Hartbeespoort west of Pretoria on 11 July 1900 after months of defeats, Boer volunteers enlisted from West Transvaal.
+Enthused by the Boer victory at Silkaatsnek near Hartbeespoort west of Pretoria on 11 July 1900 after months of defeats, Boer volunteers enlisted from West Transvaal.
 General De la Rey sent Liebenberg with a Krupp cannon and a pom-pom to command the Potchefstroom Commando on 14 July 1900.